 Asylum seeker data is taken from the Immigration statistics, year ending September 2018 provided by the Home Office.

 Population data is provided by 2017 Mid-Year Population Estimates provided by the Office for National Statistics.

 Contains public sector information licensed under the Open Government Licence v3.0.

-This page was last updated in September 2018.
-The next update is expected in December 2018.
+This page was last updated in November 2018.
+The next update is expected in February 2018.